mugich/web-api-quiz/README.md

 ## Project Description "Coding Quiz Challenge!"

- that incorrect answers will penalize scoreTime by ten seconds!
-This timed coding quiz with five simple questions.
+This is a timed coding quiz with five simple questions.
+Incorrect answers will penalize scoreTime by ten seconds!
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript.
 It will have a clean, polished, and responsive user interface.

-WHEN You click the start button
-THEN a timer starts and I am presented with a question WHEN You answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
-WHEN all questions are answered or the timer reaches 0 THEN the quiz is over
-THEN You can save my initials and score
+When the user clicks the start button then a timer starts and they will be presented with a question.
+When the user answers a question then they are presented with another question.
+When the user answers a question incorrectly then time is subtracted from the timer.
+When all questions are answered or the timer reaches 0  the quiz is over.
+Then the user can save their initials and score.

 **Technologies used:**
 * HTML